asgnecco/BiSS-C-Splitter/README.md

-BiSS C Splitter Overview
+# FPGA Based BiSS C Splitter

 ### Overview:

-This BiSS C splitter is designed to deliver location requests from either a data logger or a connected motor to an encoder, and serve the position information back to the device that requested it.
-It is to be implemented on an an Xilinx Artix-7 FPGA, although will be compatible with any Xilinx product with minor modifications in Vivado, and with any other FPGA with additional modifications.
+This BiSS C splitter is designed to deliver requests to an encoder for it's location from either a data logger or a connected motor, and serve the position information back to the device that requested it.
+It is to be implemented on an an Xilinx Artix-7 FPGA, although will be compatible with any Xilinx product with minor modifications in Vivado, and with any other FPGA with additional modifications- many of which are detailed at the end of this document.

 ### General Operation: